vieapps/Components.WebSockets/README.md

 }
 ```

-## Fly on the sky with Event drivent
+## Fly on the sky with Event-liked driven

 As a client, use the WebSocketClient